 An Initial Site Assessment (ISA) of the project site and vicinity was conducted by Crawford and Associates, Inc. (2017).
 Appendix D contains a copy of the ISA.
 The ISA included a search of regulatory agency databases by Environmental Data Resources, Inc.; review of historical aerial photographs and topographic maps; review of federal, state, and county records for hazardous substance use and storage on or near the project site; and a field visit.
-The purposes of the ISA was to identify any recognized environmental condition (REC), defined in ASTM E1527-13 as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to release to the environment; (2) under conditions indicative of a release to the environment."
+The purposes of the ISA was to identify any recognized environmental condition (REC), defined in ASTM E1527-13 as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to release to the environment; (2) under conditions indicative of a release to the environment; or (3) under conditions that pose a material threat of a future release to the environment."
 The ISA evaluated the following general hazardous materials or environmental concerns that are typical of projects similar to the proposed project: